raiku-dev/raiku-dev/README.md

 -->

 # Hello world
-## Learning to code - My Journey
+## Self-taught Full-Stack Developer currently @ Yunivers UG

 My Name is Mikayil.

 For the sake of simplicity feel free to call me Miki, pronounced like Mickey.

-I'm trying to become a self-taught Full-Stack developer as I want to build amazing software which makes people happy and is useful to them.
+I want to build amazing software which makes people happy and is useful to them.
 That is my way to give back.

-I'll be uploading all my own projects and code-along projects onto my GitHub profile.
+I'll be uploading all my own projects onto my GitHub profile.